mudith-nahata/Numpy/README.md

 # Introduction:
+NumPy is a Python library used for working with arrays.
+It also has functions for working in domain of linear algebra, fourier transform, and matrices.
 Numpy is a library that uses in multipurpose in the feilds of Data Science,Machine Learning..etc Numpy is also called as Numerical Python